top of page

 Online & Social Media

-Filter Bubble / Echo Chamber: is a situation where you encounter only information and opinions online that reflect and reinforce your own.
+Filter Bubble / Echo Chamber: happens when you encounter only online information and opinions that reflect and reinforce your own.
 This occurs because websites and platforms like TikTok, Instagram, Netflix, and Facebook use algorithms to personalize the content and ads you see based on your previous online activities, such as posts, searches, and views.

 Underrepresentation in Media: The lack of inclusion and portrayal of individuals or groups in the media wherein certain social, cultural, racial, gender or other minority groups are excluded or misrepresented.